joshsoftware/go-e-commerce/README.md

+Assumption 1: You are simran.
-Note : words in CAPITAL_CASE are meant to be set by the user.
+Assumption 2: Words in CAPITAL_CASE are meant to be set by simran.

 ## Setting Up Database
 Use PostgresQL database with version greater than 12.